Nicola Bryant: Career

 Bryant has reprised the role of Peri in several of the Big Finish Productions Doctor Who spin-off audio plays, appearing both with Peter Davison and Colin Baker.
 She also directed UNIT: The Wasting and Judge Dredd: 99 Code Red!.

 In February 2006, she performed in a New End Theatre production of the Carl Djerassi play Taboos, and in early 2007 appeared in a London stage production of Tom Stoppard's Rock 'n' Roll at the Duke of York's Theatre.
 A DVD documentary, In The Footsteps of The Two Doctors, following Bryant's return to some of the locations featured in the Doctor Who serial The Two Doctors, was released in late 2006.

 She returned to the stage in 2008 in a touring production of an adaptation of Daphne du Maurier's "Don't Look Now", playing the part of Laura Baxter.
 This production continued into 2009.

 In the summer of 2009, Bryant filmed an improvised documentary-style film for Australian director Ben Briand as well as recording eight audio stories for Big Finish as a "missing season" of adventures for Doctor Who.
 On 2 March 2010 she appeared in Holby City as a television news reporter, and in 2011 she featured in the Dark Shadows audio drama The Blind Painter.
 In 2013 she appeared in a Doctor Who-themed episode of the game show Pointless.

 Bryant guest-starred as 'Lana' in the 2017 two-part finale of the internet series Star Trek Continues, which finishes the five-year mission of Star Trek: The Original Series.

-Appearing in many award-winning commercials, Bryant has been the face of Woolwich Building Society, National Saving, and Nurofen.
+Appearing in commercials, Bryant has been the face of Woolwich Building Society, National Saving, and Nurofen.
 Bryant was in the Ridley Scott Associates production for Axa Health Insurance.

 Bryant's voice-over work spans more than three decades.
-She has been the voice behind BMW, Duchy Originals, Florida Orange Juice, Twinings Tea, Nationwide, Woolwich Building Society, numerous medical and pharmaceutical companies and Bovis Houses She has also voiced documentaries for the BBC and NBC.
+She has been the voice behind BMW, Duchy Originals, Florida Orange Juice, Twinings Tea, Nationwide, Woolwich Building Society, medical and pharmaceutical companies and Bovis Houses.
+She has also voiced documentaries for the BBC and NBC.

+In 2023, Bryant reprised her role as Peri Brown in the series Tales of the TARDIS.